 Any individual found to have violated ACM policy is informed of the penalties imposed and is responsible for subsequent compliance.
 Moreover, ACM maintains a GDPR compliant Sanctions Database in which information about sanctions is retained for two years following the expiration of the sanction.

 The information stored within the Sanctions Database includes:

 - Details of these complaint investigations and decisions

 - Penalties imposed

 - Any related communications / documents submitted

-Eligibility to query the database is controlled by email@example.com and is limited to individuals who can prove a need to know to enforce sanctions.
+Eligibility to query the database is controlled by [email protected] and is limited to authorized volunteers who have a need to know to abide by sanctions.
 Queries return only the name and relevant activity ban for persons who have sanctions currently in effect.
 It is ACM policy to maintain the public anonymity of sanctioned individuals to the greatest extent possible.